fillipe-gsm/python-tsp/docs/solvers.rst

 Implementation of a record-to-record method.
 The solution is disturbed by performing two random swaps in the best solution achieved.
 The method for repairing a perturbed solution is an ejection chain, done with our implementation of the Lin-Kernighan heuristic.
 The originally proposed method includes an additional parameter: a tolerance value of a possible degradation of the solution obtained after the local search.
 The implementation provided here would therefore correspond to zero tolerance.

-Depending on the maximum number of iterations, very high quality solutions can be obtained very quickly.
+Depending on the ``max_iterations`` parameter set, very high quality solutions can be obtained very quickly.
+This parameter is more experimental than the others, experiment with values according to your needs.

 .. code:: python